-Staying in Paceville can be a good option if you plan to party the nights away.
+Tip: Staying in Paceville can be a good option if you plan to party the nights away.
 There are many hotels and self catering apartments in the area.
 However, if you would like to have a rest after a night of partying, it’s better to perhaps book the accommodation out of Paceville.
 St. Julian’s also has districts that are quiet but at the same time allow you to be close to the party scene.
-Check out the availability at Marble Arch Home the quite residence located at about 10 minutes walk from the night clubs.

 History of St. Julian’s

 Today St. Julian’s is a very modern touristic hotspot.
 However, surprisingly enough, this area of the island carries with it a long-lasting and very interesting history.
 Back in the late 1700s, Malta was under French rule and it was exactly in this place, that the French troops first landed and started their occupation.
 History books show us that St Julian’s was the first town to be conquered by the French.
 It was in 1798 that General Claude Henri Vabois landed with his soldiers’ right in the middle of Spinola bay, which is now a tourist attraction for many beach lovers.

 One begs to ask, where did the name come from?
 St. Julian’s is in fact named after its patron Julian the Hospitalier.
 His feast is celebrated in the last week of August.